-Oral NAC can significantly reduce the several oxidative stress factors and inflammatory cytokines (63).
+Oral NAC can significantly reduce several oxidative stress factors and inflammatory cytokines (63).

-Further studies with larger sample size, longer study duration and higher doses of NAC are needed to confirm the effects of oral NAC in RA patients (64).
+Further, studies with a larger sample size, longer study duration, and higher doses of NAC are needed to confirm the effects of oral NAC in RA patients (64).

 NAC plays an important role in your body’s detoxification process.

-One interesting study emerge in 2017. about star fruit-induced acute kidney injury (AKI).
+One interesting study emerges in 2017 about star fruit-induced acute kidney injury (AKI).
 Star fruit, or Averrhoa carambola, is a tropical fruiting tree in the oxalis family that’s native to tropical Asia (65).

 Data show that therapeutic NAC attenuates renal dysfunction in a model of acute oxalate nephropathy following SF ingestion by reducing oxidative stress, oxaluria, and inflammation.
 This might represent a novel indication of NAC for the treatment of SF-induced AKI.

-NAC can help prevent side effects of drugs and environmental toxins (66).
+NAC can help prevent the side effects of drugs and environmental toxins (66).

 NAC boosts glutathione, the highest amount of which is in the liver.